 A destination wedding is any ceremony held outside your hometown, and they’re far more accessible than most couples realize.
 That’s it.
 No velvet rope, no trust fund required.

-According to Radical Storage, destination weddings now account for 17% of all weddings globally.
+Destination weddings now account for 17% of all weddings globally, as Radical Storage notes.
 The market was valued at roughly $46 billion in 2024 and is projected to nearly quadruple by 2029.
 That kind of growth means more resorts, more packages, and more competition for your business, which works in your favor.

 Here’s what surprises most people: the average destination wedding package costs $6,450-$6,550 for about 50 guests, covering the venue, ceremony, reception, food, cake, and DJ.
 Compare that to the $30,000 U.S. wedding average, and the math starts looking very different from what you expected.